Siege of Mora: Both sides reinforce their positions

-Siege in 1914
+1914

 On 29 October, Allied artillery began to pound the German positions while machine guns fired at the Schutztruppen.
 Two days later a French Senegalese unit attempted to storm the German positions atop the mountain, and was almost completely destroyed.
 Further waves of French troops continued to charge up the slopes, and were also cut down.
 One result of this action was that German troops were able to seize supplies from the Allied dead, including ammunition and even machine guns.
 A short truce ensued for the purpose of burying those who had died in the attacks.

 On 4 November, artillery bombarded German forward positions on the north side of Mora.
 A French infantry attack followed, which resulted in the death of two German officers and three soldiers, and the Allied occupation of the outpost.
 The remainder of the German force withdrew, but fighting continued throughout the night, until German forces under the command of an African sergeant stormed and retook the position.

 As time went on German forces began to run out of supplies, the shortage of food being particularly serious.
 With the Allied encirclement complete, scavenging parties could no longer venture into the countryside.
 The horses, donkeys, and camels that had been brought up to the mountain for transportation were slaughtered and eaten.
 Water sources were unprotected and exposed to machine gun and artillery attacks.
 Nevertheless, further Allied attempts to dislodge the Germans from their trenches failed.